a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/content/en/imageHelp.md

 * Succinctly describes the content and function of the image for people with visual impairments, in no more than 100 characters

-* Is required for informative images, but is not required for images that are purely decorative
+* Is required for informative images (but not for images that are purely decorative)

-* Is not visible in the document; it is added to the HTML markup as the value of the *alt* attribute on the *img* element, and thereby conveyed to screen reader users when they encounter the image
+* Is not visible in the document; it is communicated to screen reader users via the *img* element's *alt* attribute

-* For an image that is purely decorative, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.
+* For a purely decorative image, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.

 ### Long descriptions for complex images